 internal and external Customers until permanent corrective actions are implemented.

-- Containment actions are immediate actions against the problem to stop defects outflow at the customer end.
+- Containment actions are immediate actions against the problem to stop defects outflow to the customer end.

 - Containment actions protect the customer’s production line from the quality problem until we define the root cause and implement necessary countermeasures.